Railway coupling conversion: Japan

+Indonesia

+The Norwegian coupling was the most common type of couplers used on the railways of the Dutch East Indies and later Indonesia.
+Due to the drawbacks of Norwegian couplers, the Indonesian State Railways adopted the Janney couplers starting in 1951.
+To allow interoperability with the older rolling stock equipped with Norwegian couplers, early Janney couplers would have gap which allowed the use of Norwegian coupler adaptor called "Perdijk" device.
+The Norwegian couplers disappeared from mainline service in the early 1980s, and nowadays only used by heritage trains.
+The majority of coupling systems today consisted of Janney couplers, with Shibata and Scharfenberg couplers used on EMUs.

 Philippines

 The Manila Tranvía system first adopted the use of British buffers and chain couplers with the acquisition of the Manila Railway Manila class in 1885.
-After American rolling stock became more common under the Manila Railroad during the late 1920s, Janney couplers were adopted as the standard, and were first adopted on the locally-assembled RMC class railcars of 1928.
+After American rolling stock became more common under the Manila Railroad during the late 1920s, Janney couplers were adopted as the standard, and were first adopted on the locally assembled RMC class railcars of 1928.
 World War II-era and post-war locomotives such as the Manila Railroad 800 class of 1944 only use Janney couplers.
 Today's Philippine National Railways, which succeeded the Manila Railroad, also uses Janney couplers for all of its rolling stock.

 Starting in the 1990s, both Scharfenberg and Shibata couplers are being adopted on electrified rapid transit lines in Metro Manila.
 The first use of the Scharfenberg coupler was for the Manila MRT Line 3 in 1999.
 Meanwhile, the first use of the Shibata coupler was for the LRT Line 2.
 In the future, Shibata couplers are also expected for use on the MRT Line 7, the Metro Manila Subway, and the North–South Commuter Railway (NSCR).
 The NSCR is so far the only PNR line that will use Shibata couplers, with the future South Long Haul project continuing to use Janney couplers for its rolling stock.